- Is the Florida Highway Patrol currently hiring?

 - What if I have an arrest record?

 It depends on the arrest.
-Felonies and Domestic Violence arrests are automatic disqualification factors.
+Felonies and Domestic Violence convictions are automatic disqualification factors.
 If you were arrested for a misdemeanor or as a juvenile, you must obtain and attach all police reports and court disposition documents to the application.
 Any crime of violence will be grounds for disqualification.

 - When did the Florida Highway Patrol assume responsibility for regulating commercial motor vehicles?